AlessandroZ/BeRoot/Linux/README.md

 BeRoot is a post exploitation tool to check common misconfigurations on Linux and Mac OS to find a way to escalate our privilege.

-To understand privilege escalation on these systems, you should understand at least two main notions: LOLBins (this name has been given for Windows binaries but it should be correct to use it for Linux as well) and Wildcards. \
+To understand privilege escalation on these systems, you should understand at least two main notions: GTFOBins and Wildcards. \
 This Readme explains all technics implemented by BeRoot to better understand how to exploit it.

-LOLBins
+GTFOBins
 ----

-[LOLBins](https://www.urbandictionary.com/define.php?term=LOLBin) could be used to gain root privilege on a system.
+[GTFOBins](https://gtfobins.github.io/#) could be used to gain root privilege on a system.
 These binaries allow a user to execute arbitrary code on the host, so imagine you could have access to one of them with sudo privilege (suid binary or if it's allowed on the sudoers file), you should be able to execute system command as root.
+Take a look of the [GTFOBins](https://gtfobins.github.io/#) project to have a list more complete.

-Here is a list of well-known binaries:
+Here is a list of some well-known binaries:

 * awk
 ```